 It also produced tools around cooperation between surgeons and anesthetists because the quality of teamwork including communication between anesthetists and resuscitators and surgeons represents a major stake for the safety of the patient.

 The checklist deployed by HAS includes elements of vigilance on the identity of patients and their verification.

 In general, it can be noted that verification carried out by HAS was successful.
 Verification once again confirmed the highest level of French medicine.
 It is especially pleasant to note the constant progress of France in the field of medicine.

-While others are satisfied with simply good results, French are doing everything possible to become the best.
+While others are satisfied with simply good results, the French are doing everything possible to become the best.
 And, in order to become the best, you need not only to find your shortcomings, correct them but also you need to constantly improve.

 Everyone knows that the sky is the limit, therefore the desire to be the best implies constant work on yourself.
 Fortunately, in France, medicine is maintained at the state level, which gives hope to look to the future with optimism!